Johnny the Homicidal Maniac: Director's Cut

 Johnny the Homicidal Maniac: Director's Cut, a trade paperback released by Slave Labor Graphics in July 1997, collected the series.
 Slave Labor also released a hardcover version of the collection.
 Rob Schrab provides a foreword.
 The trade paperback includes a "Gallery of Ancient Horrors" that features a few strips previously published in the Mount Pleasant High School newspaper and Carpe Noctem, as well as some strips previously unpublished, all with commentary by Vasquez.
 The paperback also introduces some new supplementary materials such as sketches, an issue-by-issue synopsis, character profiles, and a fictional interview with Vasquez, but leaves out many of the filler strips from the original series.

 The cover of the trade paperback features the logo "Z?", meaning "question sleep".
 "Z?" appears frequently throughout Vasquez's work and Question Sleep is the name of his official website.
 "Z?" is a reference to insomnia, a condition from which several of his characters suffer.

 Spin-offs

-Johnny the Homicidal Maniac spawned two spin-offs: a four-issue series titled Squee!, and a double-shot titled I Feel Sick.
+Johnny the Homicidal Maniac spawned two spin-offs: a four-issue series titled Squee! and a double-shot titled I Feel Sick.
 The trade paperback release of Squee!, titled Squee's Wonderful Big Giant Book of Unspeakable Horrors, includes the filler strips left out of Director's Cut.
 Johnny makes cameo appearances at the end of Squee! and in the second issue of I Feel Sick.
-Vasquez also maintains a Twitter account from the perspective of Johnny.
+Vasquez also maintained a Twitter account from the perspective of Johnny; however, it has been suspended.